 – Something that acts in this way has to exist.
 Either energy appears or we have misinterpreted the observations.
 Some time ago, it was discussed if we might have misinterpreted the supernova observations.
 It was the relationship between the distance and the expansion rate that was investigated, to find out how fast the universe is expanding at different points in time.
 If there were reasons for us to not being able to see the supernovas fully, like dust being in the way, the consequence would be a weaker light and we would assume that they are located more remotely that they actually are.
 It’s possible but not very likely.
 It is now more or less established that the expansion of the universe is accelerating.
 It can mean that all matter gets sparser and sparser, but not the dark energy.
 Instead, the dark energy will get more and more important and will eventually go in all directions with an exponential speed and blow up the whole universe.
 And that doesn’t sound very nice, does it?

 Does this mean that dark matter and dark energy counteract each other’s forces?

 – The dark matter contributes with additional mass and thus additional gravity.
 That gives faster movements and makes the galaxies move towards each other.
 The Andromeda galaxy and ours are moving around each other, pulling each other.
 The galaxies in a galaxy cluster are pulling and moving closer to each other.
-But this is counteracted by a competing force, the expansion of the universe, which causes things to move further and further away from each other.
-The result is that galaxies and galaxy clusters grow slower than they would have if the universe would have been static, and not been expanding.
-The expansion seems to be “pushed” by the dark energy.
+But this is counteracted by a competing force, the expansion of the universe, which causes things to move further and

 How close are we to find out what dark matter and dark energy are?